idgafmood/mhk_template/readme.md

             notes: returns index of array where 'needle' is found /

-        object.decode(passwordIdentifier,keyIdentifier)  |  example variable:=index1.decode()
+        object.decode(fullPasswordObjectKey,fullKeyObjectKey)  |  example variable:=index1.decode()
-            passwordIdentifier = the object key for the encrypted password, default: "password"
+            fullPasswordObjectKey = the object key for the encrypted password, default: "password1"

-            keyIdentifier = the object key for the encrypted key, default: "key"
+            fullKeyObjectKey = the object key for the encrypted key, default: "key1"

             notes: returns decrytped password, this is meant to be used with the '_.ktConvert()' method /

+        object.verify(password,passwordIdentifier,keyIdentifier)  |  example: variable:=index1.verify("examplePassword")
+            password = the password to check with each available object key decoded

+            passwordIdentifier =  the object key name for the password without the number on the end, default: "password"

+            passwordIdentifier =  the object key name for the encryption key without the number on the end, default: "password"

+            notes: returns 1 if the password is in the object, this is meant to be used with the '_.ktConvert' method /
     /